M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.6 Revision 1 active-X
+Version 9.6 Revision 2 active-X

-Fix a bug for Event object (this fault insert in previous revision) Add more control on objects of type Group.
+Fix a bug for types for objects for passing by reference:
-We can add members (variables, arrays, functions and modules), but these additions holded if a group made in current module or function.
-Try { } now preserve stack for subs/if/next/gosub label
+Group alfa {x=10}
+Module AlfaInc (&a as Group) { Print a.x : a.x++}
+AlfaInc &alfa   ' 10
+AlfaInc &alfa   ' 11
+This bug not exist in 9.5 version of early revisions.

 From version 9.0 revision 50: